qixils/mari0pository/README.md

 ## Contributing

-To add to the repository, you must create a pull request which modifies [data.json](data.json) to describe your content.
+To add to the repository, you must create a pull request which modifies [data.json](data.json) to include your content.

+Alternatively, you can [create an issue](https://github.com/qixils/mari0pository/issues/new/choose) describing your asset and someone else may add it for you.

 ## Asset Schema